dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 The first is the **grand overview**: a long introductory chapter that covers the entire field in a hand-wavy way, followed by chapters that zoom into details while silently assuming the introduction is now fully internalized.
 The reader is expected to rework those initial concepts in the context of later chapters, a task that is difficult and often one students are reluctant to undertake.

 The second is the **assumed background**.
 Books freely use tools like convex optimization, probability theory, or linear algebra, assuming readers have seen them before, without making those assumptions explicit.
-While it is understandable that authors cannot explain everything for every audience, it is unlikely that the author’s background and the student’s background align closely enough for this to work seamlessly.
+While it is understandable that authors cannot explain everything for every audience, it is unlikely that the author's background and the student's background align closely enough for this to work seamlessly.

 The third is the **forward-reference loop**.
 Chapters repeatedly refer to concepts "explained later," forcing the reader to constantly jump ahead or trust that things will eventually make sense.
 This requires continuous mental bookmarking and frequent back-and-forth through the material.